sol-eng/connect-usage/examples/last_30_days/README.md

 - Will you provide an R client for accessing the API?
 Yes!
 It is called [`connectapi`](https://github.com/rstudio/connectapi)
 - What is the `manifest.json` file?
 This file aids in programmatic or git-backed deployments
+- What is the funky `preflight_check` chunk at the start of the report?
+If the report is run without essential environment variables (`CONNECT_SERVER` and `CONNECT_API_KEY`), this chunk will return a clear error message promptly rather than waiting for the report to exit weirdly.
+It is there to protect you!